Javascript is not enabled.

 Getty Images

 We’ve all been there.
 You arrive at the airport feeling joyful about going on a trip, but as soon as you spot the long lines, your blood pressure rises.
-With every phase of the trip, you become more agitated.
-And traveling during the holidays means double the crowds — which can double the stress.
+With every phase of the journey, you become more agitated.
+And traveling during any holiday means double the crowds — which can double the stress.

 Before you arrive at the airport